-Also commonly known as ‘injection site sarcoma, vaxosarcoma or vaccine site sarcoma’, injection site sarcoma is an rare but aggressive type of cancer which is linked to vaccinations, especially rabies and feline leukemia vaccines.
+Also commonly known as injection site sarcoma, vaxosarcoma or vaccine site sarcoma, injection site sarcoma is a rare but aggressive type of cancer which is linked to vaccinations, especially rabies, and feline leukemia vaccines.

 The exact incidence is not known, but it is believed to be in the region of 1 – 10 cats per 10,000 vaccinated for rabies and FeLV.
 Rabies and FeLV are most commonly associated with injection site sarcoma although other vaccines and non vaccine products have also been reported on occasion.